 • Exercise.
 If you are not currently exercising, it would be wise to check first with your doctor and get some instructions from experts on how to start an exercise program with the activities you prefer.
 Try to work up to at least 30 minutes every day, alternating vigorous and easy days.

-• Avoid alcohol in any form (see my report below for the latest studies).
+• Avoid alcohol in any form (see Alcohol Does Not Prevent Heart Disease).

 • Avoid smoking and second-hand smoke.